-Get the 'Layered Look': Just as layering your clothing assures comfort in a changing outdoor environment, layering your light optimizes your work environment.
+Get the 'Layered Look': Just as layering your clothing assures comfort in a changing outdoor environment, your light optimizes your work environment.
 Combine task lighting with ambient lighting from a chandelier, floor lamp, and wall lights, and accent lighting from a floor lamp or table lamp to deliver varying levels and combinations of light.
 Layering your light will help to reduce eye strain and headaches.

-Maximize desk space: A clamp-on task light or a plug-in swag light will maximize the amount of space on your desk, giving you more room to work.
+Maximize desk space: A clamp-on task light or a plug-in swag light will maximize the space on your desk, giving you more room to work.
 You can also add a personal flare by adding a pendant light (or two) mounted off to the side of your desk.

 Select lighting fixtures that are in scale to the room size:

 The Ultimate Chandelier Buying Guide from EMPTYOO will show you everything you need to know about chandeliers, including measuring your room and ensuring the chandelier you choose is the right size.

 Avoid eye strain: Task lighting combined with ambient lighting makes you feel at home in your home office and helps your eyes readily adjust to different parts of your workspace.